chkp-dhouari/SourceGuard/README.md

 dean:sourceguard dasig$

 ```
-## YOU ARE NOW READY TO SCAN SOURCE CODE AND CONTAINERS
+## YOU ARE NOW READY TO SCAN YOUR SOURCE CODE AND CONTAINERS

-### Run the sourceguard CLI with ./ on MacOS:
+### Run the SourceGuard CLI with ./ on MacOS:

 > ./sourceguard-cli